6 Causes of Fishy-smelling Watery Diarrhea.

 Celiac disease is a chronic disease making your intestine unable to absorb food properly (malabsorption).
 It is caused by an allergy to (gluten), a protein found in wheat, rye, and barley.

-Celiac disease often starts between 20 to 30 years, but it can begin at any age.
-It affects about 1 to 1.5% of the world population (reference).
+Celiac disease often starts between 20 and 30 years but can begin at any age.
+It affects about 1 to 1.5% of the world’s population (reference).

 The symptoms include: